-APPROVAL OF CONDITIONS OF OPERATION
+ARTICLE 14 APPROVAL OF CONDITIONS OF OPERATION

-- 1. The timetables of the agreed services and in general the conditions of their operation shall be notified at least thirty (30) days before the intended date of their implementation.
-Any significant modification to such timetables or conditions of their operation shall also be notified, to the aeronautical authorities, at least eightworking days before their intended operation.
+- 1. The time-tables of the agreed services and in general the conditions of their operation shall be notified at least thirty (30) days before the intended date of their implementation.
+Any significant modification to such time-tables or conditions of their operation shall also be notified to the aeronautical authorities in the same way.
 In special cases, the above set time limit may be reduced subject to the agreement of the said authorities. - 2.
-For minor modifications or in case of supplementary flights, the designated airlines of one Party shall notify the aeronautical authorities of the other Party, at least five-working days before their intended operation.
+For minor modifications or in case of supplementary flights, the designated airline of one Party shall notify the aeronautical authorities of the other Party, at least four-working days before their intended operation.
 In special cases, this time limit may be reduced subject to agreement of the said authorities.